genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 * `url` specifies the LDAP server hostname.
 Default: `localhost`.
 * `port` specifies the LDAP server port.
 Default: 389.
 * `searchBases` defines the location(s) in the directory in which the LDAP search begins.
 Default: an organisational unit of `temp` with a domain component of `temp` (`ou=temp,dc=temp`).
-  * This is set by first invoking the `searchBases` function, and repeatedly invoking `searchBase(location)` function(s) within it, where `location` is given as a distinguished name.
+  * This is set by first invoking the `searchBases` function, and repeatedly invoking `searchBase(location)` function(s) within it, where `location` is the exact name of the application on the LDAP server.
 * `userGroups` defines the group(s) that the user needs to belong with the LDAP server in order to log in.
 Default: no groups.
-  * This is set by first invoking the `userGroups` function, and repeatedly invoking `userGroup(group)` function(s) within it, where `group` is given as a distinguished name.
+  * This is set by first invoking the `userGroups` function, and repeatedly invoking `userGroup(group)` function(s) within it, where `group` is the specific name of a group.
-* `userPrefix` specifies a prefix added to every username when communicated with the LDAP server.
+* `userPrefix` specifies a prefix added to every username when communicating with the LDAP server.
 Default: an empty string.
-* `bindDn` specifies the distinguished name which represents the application within the LDAP server.
-Normally LDAP servers do not allow anonymous searches, and thus require this.
+* `bindDn` specifies the exact name of the application within the LDAP server.
+Normally, LDAP servers do not allow anonymous searches, so this name is essential.
 If `bindDn` is not specified, no bindings will be used.
 Default: null
-* `bindPassword` specifies the password associated with the `bindDn` account.
+* `bindPassword` specifies the password for the `bindDn`account.
 If `bindDn` is not specified, this value is not used.
 Default: null.
 * `userIdType` defines the attribute to match in the directory search against the provided username.
 Default: `cn`.
   * Amongst the most common LDAP implementations, you can find three main ways of configuring usernames:
     * using the `uid` attribute (Userid)